Duluth, MN 55812

 Can I submit a grade electronically?

-At this time, the Department of Communication Sciences and Disorders is unable to offer an electronic version of the Grading Protocol.
+The CSD Department is transitioning to a Web-based grading system called CALIPSO.
+In 2014-15, the faculty will use the tool on-campus.
+The program will release the Web-based grading tool to off-campus supervisors in 2015-16.
+For 2014-15, the Department of Communication Sciences and Disorders is unable to offer an electronic version of the Grading Protocol.
 Student privacy under FERPA regulations presents limitations in electronic exchange of grades.
-Please submit all grades via paper/postal mail.
+Please submit all grades via paper/postal mail for this year.

 Who do I contact if I have concerns about my intern’s performance?